Sharabin Dmitry

 in a couple of sentences… or more 😜

-I am passionate about developing web apps using HTML, CSS, vanilla JavaScript, and Angular when the projects require something more complex.
-I'm a huge fan of Angular, RxJS, Ionic Framework, and Firebase, which are (from my perspective) the right tools for building robust web apps.
+I am passionate about developing web apps using HTML, CSS, vanilla JavaScript, and Angular or Vue when the projects require something more complex.
+I'm a huge fan of RxJS, Ionic Framework, and Firebase, which are (from my perspective) excellent tools for building robust web apps.

-As a freelance educator, my day job is to help companies develop courses and organize educational events for their employees.
-I have been teaching people informatics for almost two decades.
+As a freelance educator, I help companies develop courses and organize educational events for their employees.
+I have been teaching informatics to people of all ages for over two decades.
 I am a Microsoft Certified Trainer (MCT) and an expert in Microsoft Office Suite (MOS Master).

 I enjoy sharing knowledge, helping people solve their issues and achieve their goals, writing code, designing, and developing web apps.
-If you want to know more about me and my work, keep scrolling, or check out my CV for something more formal. πŸ˜‰
+Keep scrolling if you want to know more about me and my work. πŸ˜‰

 My work